Iretha/design-patterns/src/com/smdev/creational/README.md

 * [Object Pool](https://iretha.github.io/design-patterns/creational/object-pool)

-Designed to the performance by reusing the instances of stateless objects, that are otherwise expensive to create.
+Designed to improve performance by reusing the instances of stateless objects, that are otherwise expensive to create.

 * [Telescoping Constructor](https://iretha.github.io/design-patterns/creational/telescoping-constructor)